 Bank Account Judgment Execution Exemptions

-Probably intended to apply as an exemption of assets belong to consumer judgment debtors only, the law, as written, has been interpreted by financial institutions to apply to the execution of ALL judgments.
+Probably intended to apply as an exemption of assets belonging to consumer judgment debtors only, the law, as written, has been interpreted by financial institutions to apply to the execution of ALL judgments.
 The exemption is applied to commercial judgment debtors as well.
 Banks are applying the same protection afforded to consumers to commercial debt collection claims.

 If you have a question about obtaining or defending a judgment or execution, contact Frank, Frank, Goldstein and Nager for a free consultation.